aki-russia/requirejs-events/README.md

 `mangra.sprout([bus_name])`

-If name is not given it will be generated automatically.
+If name is not given, bus will not be discoverable by it name in parent bus.

 	var new_bus = mangra.sprout('new_bus_name');